Jahid-08/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This page outlines how I installed OsTicket and the steps I did to do so.<br />

 <h2>Video Demonstration</h2>